-In the Writing Circle, we use a technique called Wild Writing that I have been trained in with Laurie Wagner.
+In the Writing Circle, we use a technique called Wild Writing.

-In this practice we write continuously, pen never leaving the page, because it helps to keep the critic at bay, and slows down the perfectionist in us that is always striving.
+In this practice we write continuously, pen never leaving the page, because it helps to keep the critic at bay, and quiet the perfectionist in us.

-In fact, in the Circle, we’re encouraged to write as poorly as possible, to connect our brain, our heart and our intuitionand simply see what emerges on the page.
+In the Circle, we’re encouraged to write as poorly as possible, to connect our brain, our heart and our intuitionand simply see what emerges on the page.